-The Daily Herald reported the arrival of survivors taken on City of Flint at Halifax Nova Scotia and their ridicule of German claims that one of their submarines was not responsible.
+The Daily Herald reported the arrival at Halifax Nova Scotia of survivors taken on board City of Flint and how they had ridiculed German claims that none of their submarines were responsible.

 Movietone News produced a newsreel item showing survivors arriving on City of Flint.
 Click the play button to view it:

 The Times reported the arrival of survivors taken on board City of Flint at Halifax Nova Scotia.

 Amidst the death and destruction, the Catholic Standard appears to have been more concerned with a complaint by a priest on board Athenia that he had struggled to get a room in which to say Mass!